RahimMahmoudzadeh/Yadino/README.md

 ![GitHub forks](https://img.shields.io/github/forks/RahimMahmoudzadeh/Yadino)

 ## 📜 Description
 Hi!
-Yadino is a ToDo app the use of MVVM Architecture Pattern with Jetpack Compose by following Material-3 guidelines along with other MAD libraries such as Dagger-Hilt, Room Database, Coroutines, Navigation etc. for building Android Apps
+Yadino is a ToDo app the use of MVI Architecture Pattern And Clean Architecture with Jetpack Compose by following Material-3 guidelines along with other MAD libraries such as Dagger-Hilt, Room Database, Coroutines, Navigation etc. for building Android Apps

 **You can download the app from Cafe Bazaar or Myket 🚀**